-Salisbury train station is well connected to London.
-Trains run very frequently from the capital's Waterloo station and it takes about an hour and a half to travel the distance.
+- Salisbury train station is well connected to London and it is easy to get to Salisbury.
+Trains run very frequently from Waterloo Station in the capital and it takes about an hour and a half to get there.

-Another option to go from London to Salisbury is by bus and, in fact, there is a direct bus from Heathrow Airport itself.
+- Another option to go from London to Salisbury is the bus and, in fact, there is a direct one from Heathrow Airport itself.
 If you have decided to go by car, the journey takes about 2 hours.

-2. Immerse yourself in the past in Old Sarum
+6. Immerse yourself in the past at Old Sarum

-A mere 14 kilometers from Stonehenge, history lovers can visit the hill of Old Sarum, considered to be the birthplace of neighboring Salisbury.
+A mere 14 kilometers from Stonehenge, history buffs can visit the hill of Old Sarum, considered to be the birthplace of neighboring Salisbury.

 The site, located on the hill itself, is now part of the English Heritage Association and is open to the public to visit.
 It requires the purchase of a ticket.